Get

 4. Have Your Pet Tested

-Have your vet routinely test your pet cat for common diseases found in felines.
+Have a vet routinely test your pet cat for common diseases found in felines.
 Though many diseases, such as feline immunodeficiency virus and feline leukemia virus are not contagious to humans, they may compromise your pet’s health and immune system.
 In turn, your pet would be more vulnerable to illnesses which may be passed onto you.

 5. Keep Your Cat’s Nails Trimmed